szymon6927/szymonmiks.pl/blog/content/post/01-my-first-post/index.md

 ## Quick history

-I'm from a small city in the north of Poland next to Gdańsk - Lębork.
+I'm from a small city in the north of Poland next to Gdańsk - **Lębork**.
 A few months ago when I was studying at the Technical University of Gdańsk I had to commute to my university every week.
 And that time was very abundant to me because I had a lot of time for listening to podcasts.
 Btw yeah I'm a huge fan of podcasts so if you would like to talk to me about it, please don't hesitate!